dwyl/calendar/BUILDIT.md

 # 1. Adding `Google Auth` and basic flow in our app

-Now let's go over adding a way for the user to authenticate with `Google` in our app.
+Now let's go over adding a way for the person to authenticate with `Google` in our app.

 Luckily, we've developed a package